RenoGreenleaf/coinflip-csharp/DEVELOPMENT.md

 So, the main loop looks like this.
 Pieces are triggered which notifies players > players make decisions > decision alter a board and trigger pieces and so on.

 Board pieces belong to a board.
 It's recommended that such piece follows WYSIWYG approach.
 In other words, a board piece is something that can be displayed on screen.
 Not all pieces have to be board pieces.
 Not board pieces don't have to follow the same approach.

+Usual OOP principles are applied here.
+Except for single responsibility principle.
+It's expected to be applied on interface level.
+A class may implement multiple interfaces, thus having multiple responsibilities.